rbiswas4/SNIacatalogs/README.rst

   and add the path to the created library in build to

   `${HOME}/.local/lib/python2.7/site-packages/mypaths.pth`
-- LSST Simulation Stack: You will need to use the following development versions  of packages in the LSST simulation stack.
-We will be good with the master branch of these package repositories.
+- LSST Simulation Stack: You will need to install a release of the LSST simulation stack.
+Further, you will need to use the following development versions  of packages in the LSST simulation stack using the master branch.

   - sims_catalogs_generation
   - sims_photutils